Hebrew MA (joint degree) 2025 entry

 • The Art of Biblical Literature: Introducing the Hebrew Bible/Old Testament: introduces the life, literature and religion of Ancient Israel, with particular consideration of the main literary types of the Old Testament literature.

-Students are required to take the following compulsory modules in their second year:
+Students are required to take the following compulsory module in their second year:

 • Hebrew 2: aims to extend students' skills in reading the Hebrew Bible and in the techniques of textual criticism and of exegesis.

-If you take Hebrew in your third and fourth years, you will choose from a variety of advanced modules ranging from reading the Hebrew Bible to studying Hebrew prose and poetry.
+If you take Hebrew in your third and fourth years, you will take one compulsory module and choose from a variety of advanced modules ranging from reading the Hebrew Bible to studying Hebrew prose and poetry.

 In fourth year, students also undertake a 10,000-word dissertation on a topic of their choice.
 The School provides significant support for the dissertation, with a breakdown of the assessment into different stages and a programme of seminars to assist in the development of advanced research and communication skills.